Rajitha Senaratne: Career

 Senaratne suffered a heart attack on 19 February 2016 and was initially treated at a private hospital in Colombo.
 He was flown to the private Mount Elizabeth Hospital in Singapore where he underwent a three-hour heart bypass surgery on 19 February 2016.
 After a period of recovery, Senaratne returned to Sri Lanka on 17 March 2016.

+Senaratne lost his parliamentary seat in 2024.